-Taming Her Forbidden Earl
+Taming Her Forbidden Earl ONLY

-A Lady Lancaster Garden Society Series by Catherine Hemmerling
+a Lady Lancaster Garden Society series by Catherine Hemmerling

 Everyone knows William Bredon, the earl of Pembroke, has a reputation as a captivating rogue, determined to never marry until his duty to produce an heir requires it.
 So when he invites Lady Hannah Rochester to dance, Hannah vows to keep her distance.
 After all, it’s clear her mother would forbid a match with the devil-may-care ladies’ man.
 But the undeniably gorgeous William, with his dark humor and seductive gaze, draws her in nonetheless.